Thambi Naidoo

 Govindasamy Krishnasamy Thambi Naidoo (1875 – 1933) was a South African civil rights activist.
 He was an early collaborator of Mahatma Gandhi leading many protests in then South Africa against racial discrimination targeted at the Indian community.

 He was a member and later a chairperson of the Tamil Benefit Society.
 Four generations of the Naidoo family starting with him devoted themselves to civil rights activism, including anti-apartheid protests, and were known as Congress Naidoos.

 Early life

 Naidoo was born in Mauritius in 1875.
-He was the youngest son of a Tamilian migrant family (of Telugu origin) from Mattur (in present- day Thanjavur district), in the former Madras Presidency of British India.
+He was the youngest son of a migrant family (of Telugu origin) from Mattur (in present- day Thanjavur district), in the former Madras Presidency of British India.
 His father was a fertilizer contractor.
 Naidoo migrated to Kimberley (then part of the Cape Colony), along with his brother and sister, when he was 14, in 1889.
 He moved to Johannesburg in 1892 where he became an agricultural produce wholesaler.